rajrayala/Lighthouse-Scores/ui/README.md

-# Lighthouse UI Dashboard
+# Performance UI Dashboard

-This is a React application that allows users to run Lighthouse performance tests and view the results in a user-friendly dashboard.
+This is a React application that allows users to run Lighthouse and Axe performance tests and view the results in a user-friendly dashboard.

 ## Features